oracle/oracle-database-operator/docs/dbcs/provisioning/create_dbcs_with_kms.md

 - KMS Compartment Id as `ocid1.compartment.oc1..aaaaaaaa63yqilqhgxv3dszur3a2fgwc64ohpfy43vpqjm7q5zq4q4yaw72a`
 - KMS Key Name as `dbkey`

-**NOTE:** For the details of the parameters to be used in the .yaml file, please refer [here](./dbcs_controller_parameters.md).
-While giving KMS Vault make sure not to pass TDE wallet password in DB creation as either of them can be only used for encryption.
+**NOTE:** For the details of the parameters used in the `.yaml` file, see: [DBCS Controller Parameters](./dbcs_controller_parameters.md).
+When providing the KMS Vault, ensure that you do not pass the TDE wallet password in database creation, because either of them can be used only for encryption.

-Use the file: [dbcs_service_with_kms.yaml](./dbcs_service_with_kms.yaml) for this use case as below:
+For the steps that follow, use this file: [dbcs_service_with_kms.yaml](./dbcs_service_with_kms.yaml).
+Complete the following steps:

-1. Deploy the .yaml file:
+1. Deploy the `.yaml` file:
 ```bash
 [root@docker-test-server OBDS]# kubectl apply -f dbcs_service_with_kms.yaml
 dbcssystem.database.oracle.com/dbcssystem-create created
 ```

-2. Monitor the Oracle DB Operator Pod `pod/oracle-database-operator-controller-manager-665874bd57-g2cgw` for the progress of the OBDS VMDB deployment.
+2. Monitor the Oracle DB Operator Pod `pod/oracle-database-operator-controller-manager-665874bd57-g2cgw` to monitor the progress of the OBDS VMDB deployment.

 NOTE: Check the DB Operator Pod name in your environment.